 After over 30 years in the ministry of education, she was asked by the Congressional Leadership to try her hand at fundraising.

 A natural extrovert, Sister Gretchen became St. Francis Guild moderator and went on to help raise money for hospital beds for Rosary Care Center, new chairs for the dining room, a new bus and a building project.

 She began to oversee the Rosary Care Center Gift Shop where everyone could find seasonal greeting cards for under a dollar, and inexpensive gifts that had been donated by friends in the community.
 Her natural talent for crafts and sewing brought others together and soon the shop was selling arts created by many Sisters in the community.

 Around the same time, she started once again sifting flour, sugar, spices and eggs together to create those mouth-watering blue-ribbon baked goods she used to make as a kid.

 Now, Sister Gretchen hosts Easter, Halloween and Christmas bake sales that help support the other ministries of the Sylvania Franciscans.
-She sends baskets of delicious delights to the Annual Sylvania Franciscan Gala and donates to local fundraisers, continuing her role as a champion baker in her ministry in Sylvania, Ohio.
+She gets Halloween cookies to order and sends baskets of delicious delights to the Annual Sylvania Franciscan Gala and donates to local fundraisers, continuing her role as a champion baker in her ministry in Sylvania, Ohio.